7 Strategies for Preventing Sexual Harassment at Work

 While no organization wants to believe that sexual harassment at work is an issue in their workplace, the sad reality is that sexual harassment is widely prevalent today.
 Reports in the media seem to occur almost daily as one company or prominent individual at a time becomes the focus of coverage that can do great damage to their brands—from both a customer and employee standpoint—among other devastating impacts.

 There is good news, though.
-By taking a different approach to addressing sexual harassment, employers can effectively diminish the potential for harassment and ensure a safe, harassment-free workplace for all.
+By taking a different approach to addressing sexual harassment prevention, employers can effectively diminish the potential for harassment and ensure a safe, harassment-free workplace for all.
 Here are seven strategies to prevent sexual harassment at work.

 7 Strategies for Preventing Sexual Harassment at Work